 PHCS Fall Program

-It is import an to know some of the risk factors that can contribute to falling.
-Some examples are:
+It is important to know some of the risk factors that can contribute to falling.

 Assessment of Fall Risk in the Home

-Your Personal Health Care Services, LLC clinician will assess your steadiness of gait, items in your home that may act as fall hazards and medications that may affect your balance.
+Personal Health Care Services staff will assess your steadiness of gait, items in your home that may act as fall hazards and medications that may affect your balance.

 Education/Interventions to Prevent Falls